The most interesting comment for me, is this one:IronTek Ars Scholae Palatinae

 IMO, Microsoft needs to double-down on their Xamarin investment and get .NET up-and-running as a first-class citizen on Linux, OS X, iOS, Android, and Windows.

 Port Visual Studio (the real Visual Studio) over to Linux and OS X as well.

 I think , Microsoft should do exactly the opposite in order to become relevant on GitHub.

 Most prominent project are on the Node.JS platform.
 Which means Linux or Apple desktops for a lot of developers too,

-What I think is rather important is to understand Microsoft has no real interest in the future of Xamarin or .NET.
-This is why 90% of it was shunned onto GitHub.
+What I think is rather important is to understand: Microsoft has no real interest in the future of Xamarin or .NET.
+This is why 90% of it was shunned onto the GitHub.
 You will never see Office open sourced on the GitHub.

 No Windows tool or technology in view.
-Hundreds of millions of open source projects.
-Google, Apple, Facebook and the rest.
+Hundreds of thousands of open source projects.
+Google, Apple, Facebook, AWS, and the rest.
 Thousands of relevant software vendors happily keep their code over there too.
 All happily open.
 Left to brew to success, nested in the ever helpful DevOps open and young community.